 “A strategic and integrated approach to increasing the effectiveness of organizations by improving the performance of the people who work in them and by developing the capabilities of teams and individual contributors.”

-Types of Performance Management System in HRM
+Types of Performance Management Systems in HRM

-- 360-Degree Appraisal- 360-degree appraisal mostly allows peers, primary manager, cross-functional manager and other internal & external stakeholders to share feedback on an employee’s performance and also team behavior.
+- 360-Degree Appraisal- 360-degree appraisal mostly allows peers, primary manager, cross-functional manager, and other internal & external stakeholders to share feedback on an employee’s performance and also team behavior.
 This type of performance management system helps an employee to know his/her strengths and weaknesses.
 Then the feedback is reviewed by the manager during his/her appraisal process.

 - Technological Performance Appraisal- This type of performance management system is totally based on the technical knowledge of the employees.
 Overall technical expertise and capabilities of the employees are taken into account and identified by the manager for this appraisal system.

-- Employee Self-Assessment- In this type of performance management system, employee assesses himself/herself and finally it is compared with the manager’s completed assessment results.
-If a big difference observed between their assessment, then managers will talk with the employees regarding it.
+- Employee Self-Assessment- In this type of performance management system, the employee assesses himself/herself and finally it is compared with the manager’s completed assessment results.
+If a big difference is observed between their assessment, then managers will talk with the employees regarding it.

 - Manager Performance Appraisal- This performance management system has been designed for the appraisal of the manager.
 Here the feedback is taken from the team members and client to evaluate the performance of the manager.